randomrain101/doc-forest_clis_anesthesia/README.md

 # Evaluating the DoC-Forest tool for Classifying the State of Consciousness in a Completely Locked-In Syndrome Patient

-by
-Oliver Kirsten,
-Martin Bogdan,
-Sophie Adama
+Kirsten, Oliver and Bogdan, Martin and Adama, Sophie

 This paper ([PDF, ](documents/paper_icispc_2023.pdf) [doi.org/10.1109/ICISPC59567.2023.00015]( doi.org/10.1109/ICISPC59567.2023.00015)) has been presented at the 2023 7th International Conference on Imaging, Signal Processing and Communications (ICISPC).